singh-man/books/crackingTheCoding/13_java.md

 ```
 The use of Java generics didn't really change much about our capabilities; it just made things a bit prettier.
 For this reason, Java generics are sometimes called "syntactic sugar".

 This is quite different from  C++.
 In C++, templates are essentially a glorified macro set, with  the  compiler creating a new  copy  of the  template code for each type.
-Proof of this  is in the  fact  that an  instance of MyClass<Foo> will not  share a static variable withMyClass<Bar>.
-Two instances ofMyClass<Foo>, however, will share a static variable.
+Proof of this  is in the  fact  that an  instance of MyClass\<Foo> will not  share a static variable withMyClass\<Bar>.
+Two instances of MyClass\<Foo>, however, will share a static variable.

 To illustrate this, consider the  code below: